barakb/nomad-client/Readme.md

 ````

 Of course, you can use arbitrary Kotlin code in the builder.
-For example, this is how you can create a Group with 10 tasks
+For example, this is how you can create a Group with 10 tasks.

 ````Kotlin
 val job = JobBuilder().apply {